Her words have been reverberating in my head for a couple of weeks now. “Be Biased“

 She covered 6 techniques used in poetry that were applicable in science.
 One of those principles was “Bias”.
-There was a poem which she used to illustrate this principle.
+There was a poem that she used to illustrate this principle.
 I’ve forgotten the name.
 Something about a glorious morning.
 Not a neutral, scientific dew-pointed morning, but a morning to make you dance.
 “Be biased” she said.
-People crave an opinion, they want an expert, they don’t want to have to do all the thinking required to come up with that opinion.
+People crave an opinion, they want an expert, and they don’t want to have to do all the thinking required to come up with that opinion.
 Be a shortcut for them.

 I was guilty of what she charged – being professionally objective and….neutral.
 I could see that I had withheld my greatest gift, my uniquely developed opinion from my experience and study.
 And it was making my life much less interesting.

 Yet not so in photography.
-With a camera it is impossible not to have a point of view.
+With a camera, it is impossible not to have a point of view.
 You chose what you point the camera at and you chose how to compose the frame.
 The photographs I like most express personal vision through a unique voice.
 Two quick examples:

 - Aaron Ansarov thinks Portuguese Man O’ Wars are beautiful.
 You will too when you see his work.